zwave-js/node-red-contrib-zwave-js/README.md

 ## Version History

   - 3.3.1
-    - Added the ability to receive updated values after setting them by
+    - Added an optional **forceUpdateOn** object for **Managed** mode usage.
-      specifying a **forceUpdateOn** object for devices that do not report the updated value.
+      This should only be used for devices that do not report back the updated value [#51](https://github.com/zwave-js/node-red-contrib-zwave-js/issues/51)
-      This is only needed for **Managed** mode, as the Value API does exactly this.
       ```javascript
       let Message = {
           payload: {